silinternational/simplesamlphp-module-material/README.md

 1. Goto [SP 1](http://ssp-sp1.local:8082/module.php/core/authenticate.php?as=hub-discovery)
 1. Click **idp4** (third one)
 1. Login as a "totp" user: `username=`**has_totp** `password=`**a**
+1. You should see the form to enter a totp code.
 1. Set up an app using this secret, `JVRXKYTMPBEVKXLS`
 1. Enter code from app to verify
 1. Click **Logout**